apioo/psx/doc/concept/schema.rst

 --------

 It is possible to generate different kind of output based on the schema.
-In the following we show the output of the schema transformed into an XSD or JsonSchema format.
+In the following we show the output of the schema transformed into a XSD or JsonSchema format.

 XSD